zaffarshiekh/CS_Portfolio/README.md

 - [**Software Design Project**](https://github.com/zaffarshiekh/CS_Portfolio/tree/38f385357d834ee9032a584b247a4144eb933448/Software%20Design%20Project) - This reflection on the "Draw It or Lose It" software design document highlights the project's focus on creating a cross-platform, web-based application for The Gaming Room, emphasizing unique identifiers, single-instance memory management, and scalable architecture, while underscoring the importance of user-centered design and Agile methodologies for future development projects.
 - [**Contact Service**](https://github.com/zaffarshiekh/CS_Portfolio/tree/61e4722fa0bb592e47c2c6e463f633f0298b3865/Contact%20Service/ContactService) - The development and testing of the AppointmentService module exemplified a rigorous application of software testing principles, highlighting a meticulous approach to unit testing and the importance of aligning tests with user requirements for functionality and security.
 This reflective journey underscores a commitment to quality, showcasing a blend of technical soundness and efficient testing strategies, alongside a disciplined mindset towards ensuring software reliability and meeting user needs.
 - [**DriverPass project**](https://github.com/zaffarshiekh/CS_Portfolio/tree/290281a525c5b1961cf4ed161751934e88661577/DriverPass%20project) - The DriverPass project entailed creating a detailed system design for a client-focused on driver education.
 It included various UML diagrams and technical documentation to reflect a system that was not only functional but also secure and user-oriented.
+- [**Grazioso Salvare Dashboard**](https://github.com/zaffarshiekh/CS_Portfolio/tree/f59ffa71433b7dfc6d3f6a609c2267bfe5be4d66/Grazioso%20Salvare%20Dashboard) - The Grazioso Salvare Dashboard is a web-based tool designed to streamline the selection of rescue dogs from shelters.
+It enables interactive filtering, searching, and visualization of dog data, enhancing the efficiency and effectiveness of rescue training programs.

 [//]: # (New Projects to be added.)